-Here Is What You Can Do When Your Boundaries Are Violated (energy management series 8/8 )
+Here Is What You Can Do When Your Boundaries Are Violated (Boundary Setting series 3/3 )

 When we set boundaries, we can better utilize our time.
 Unfortunately, there will always be people who test our boundaries, intentionally or accidentally but when they do, we must be ready to respond.